propellerlabsio/meteor-ui5-website/README.md

 #### Next up

 1. Fix MeteorModel to handle multiple filters with proper AND/OR conditions (in progress).
+See also [Issue 1](https://github.com/propellerlabsio/meteor-ui5-experimental/issues/1)

 #### Backlog